mikee47/IFS/readme.md

 Be aware, therefore, that any change to an object will involve rewriting the underlying file.
 The SPIFFS object store can probably be improved.
 For example, as FWFS doesn't require file content to be in a single object, appending to a file can be done by creating new data objects and appending them to the file object.
 SPIFFS will do this sort of thing anyway, so there should be a way to combine the two.

+### Redirection

+FWFS incorporates a redirector.
+This works by creating a mount point (a named object), which looks like a directory.
+When accessed, this get redirected to the root of another object store.
+The maximum number of mount points is fixed at compile time, but stores can be mounted and dismounted at any time.

 ### Archival